Fresno California, USA Travel Guide

 Many venues handle gluten-free and other allergen requests.
 Always inform your server clearly about your dietary restrictions.

-Call ahead for specific or severe allergies.
+Call ahead of time for specific or severe allergies.
 Online review sites like HappyCow are useful.

 Limited dedicated Halal restaurants.
-Some grocery stores may carry certified products.
+Some grocery stores may carry certified items.
 Middle Eastern restaurants might have suitable options.

-Dedicated Kosher establishments are limited.
+Dedicated Kosher places are limited.
 Some grocery stores might offer certified Kosher items.
 Inquiry with restaurants and cafes for ingredient sourcing.

 Directly contact restaurants to discuss specific needs or preparation methods.